- Good Internet access - It's an online course!

 - If you happen to receive a low score - advice will be given as to what you need to do further to revise and resubmit for an acceptable score.
 It's OK to fail at something, if you try again until you make it acceptable.
 We want you to succeed!

 - Deadlines are important!
-We only have 15 weeks to accomplish a lot!
-Late assignments will receive only 50% of the total points available.
+We only have 14-15 weeks to accomplish a lot!
+Please avoid falling behind!

 - 94-100% = A • 90-93% = A-